ogs1492/CSE-110/index.md

 10. Chinatown

 # An Informal Resume
 I was a Computer Science major at Fresno State.
-I was there starting at 2020 to 2022 when I tranferred to UCSD.
+I was there starting at 2020 to 2022 when I transferred to UCSD.
 I am a Math-CS major here.
 Here are some of the courses I have taken:
 - Data Structures and Algorithms
 - Mathematical Statistics
 - Computer Systems (ARM, x86, and MIPS)